 September and spring is emerging in the southern hemisphere.
+And my garden!

 I have just found out what Crocosmia means!
 Small, brightly coloured funnel-shaped blooms, sword-shaped foliage, grown from bulbs similar to the Iris family.
 Grouped together they make ideal, butterfly-friendly floral displays.
 Such a variety of colours and shapes to gladden the heart of any artistic gardener.

 On Gardenia Creating Gardens website, companion planting with Crocosmia is reminiscent of English cottage gardens (see below) although they are natives of South Africa.
 I haven’t planted Crocosmia, I should, they tolerate Brisbane’s subtropical climate, humidity, heat and current drought-like conditions.

 Since Queensland won’t be getting tropical rainfall for a couple of months yet, I will satisfy myself with what I can photograph in my own meagre garden; and add excerpts from some famous poems about springtime.